Military Vehicle Registration & SCRA Protections by State

 Separation and PCS transitions 2026

-Two transition events affect SCRA protection: separation from active duty and PCS to a new state where the servicemember intends to permanently reside.
-After separation, the servicemember loses SCRA protection at the next renewal cycle and must register the vehicle in the actual residence state.
-The standard window: 30-60 days post-separation depending on the new home state.
+Two events can end SCRA protection: separating from active duty, and a PCS to a state where the servicemember plans to settle for good.
+After separation, the protection lapses at the next renewal cycle, and the vehicle has to be registered in the actual residence state.
+Most states give a window of 30 to 60 days post-separation, depending on where the new home is.

 For PCS to a state the servicemember intends as new SLR (rare but happens; e.g., the soldier marries a local and decides to stay), the servicemember must file change-of-residency paperwork with the home-state finance office and the new-state DMV simultaneously.
 Failing to align the two creates exposure for both vehicle registration and state income tax.